tsimkins/agsci.atlas/agsci/atlas/api/documentation/event.md

 `<skill_level>` - Skill Level  (Beginner, Intermediate, Advanced)

+`<county>` - Aggregated list of counties for upcoming events, and all of the counties surrounding those counties.

 ## Product Page Note

 `<product_page_note>` - Short text to be featured in a callout on the product page.